RodCinelli/Projeto-Final-Agenda-Local/README.md

 ## Status do Projeto

-Status atual do projeto: Em Desenvolvimento.
+Status atual do projeto: Finalizado.